 The waterfall site can be reached walking the path At the North side of the river.
 At the Southwest corner of the lake there is the summer house of the president with the helicopter landing pads fenced away from the sights of normal people but you can walk quite close to it next to the springs and a small cave just West from the summerhouse.

 At the southeast corner of the lake there is a lush green forest area fed by yet another river flowing into the Iskander Kul lake.
 There is another more green area in the southwest corner of Iskander Kul, not far from the president’s dacha with helicopter landings sites.
-In the proximity there is also a cave with a spring inside where the water is not always present.
+In the proximity there is also a cave with a spring inside but where the water is not always present.

 Iskander Kul Snake Lake